-With one tap, a user can instantly teleport to one of a few locations that are used often: home or work (configurable in settings), or a favorite.
+With one tap, a user can instantly teleport to one of a few locations that are used often: home and work (configurable in settings), and a favorite.

-Location search ("Where to?") is afforded first priority by size and spatial location, occupying the most easily accessible screen real estate.
+Location search ("Where to?") earns the #1 slot in the view’s visual hierarchy and occupies the most easily accessible screen real estate.

 Wouldn't a user want quick access to multiple favorite locations?

-A small UI change communicates that the favorite button leads to a list of favorite places.
-Programmable locations like home and work are listed, followed by favorite locations, followed by frequently visited locations from a user's history.
+With a small UI change, the home screen’s “favorite” button leads to a configurable list of favorite places.
+Programmable locations like home and work are listed, followed by favorited locations, followed by frequently visited locations from a user's history.

-The search box leads to a menu of suggested locations (keyboard not pictured), giving users access to popular, trending, and recommended locations in addition to the regular favorites list.
+The search box begins to orient towards discovery, with a menu of suggested locations (keyboard not pictured), giving users access to popular, trending, and recommended locations in addition to the regular favorites list.

-But current location offers no value in the context of a teleportation app, where a user can travel any distance for the same travel time and cost.
+But a user’s current location offers little value in the outlandish context of a teleportation app, where one can travel any distance for the same travel time and cost, and doesn’t need to be picked up .
 Who cares what's nearby when you can go anywhere in the world?
 Who needs to make sure the app has correctly guessed your departure location when you can depart from anywhere?

-A redesigned home screen marginalizes current location (top-center) to highlight destinations and discovery.
+A redesigned home screen marginalizes current location (top-center) to highlight curated destinations and focus the experience around discovery.

 In order to minimize scope, I initially assumed this app should be a simple tool for transportation rather than a content-heavy, discovery-oriented product.
-But if an app can take you anywhere in the world without limitation, wouldn't the ability to suggest the best places help you get the most out of it?
+But if an app can take you anywhere in the world simply and easily, place curation and discovery are the interface’s real means for offering value.

 The new home screen offers curated suggestions to lift the burden of choice from users who aren't sure what they want.

-The search bar retains first place in hierarchy, but an extensible curation system shows horizontally scrolling lists that could include popular destinations, trending cities, themes (beach, food, architecture), etc.
+The search bar retains first place in hierarchy, but an extensible curation system affords horizontally scrolling lists that could include popular destinations, trending cities, themes (beach, food, architecture), etc.

 A tap on the history button at top-left pulls up a list of recent trips.
-Here, expanded cards show the same information from location cards on the home screen, with the addition of your trip date.
+Here, expanded cards show a destination’s name, city, and most recent trip date.
 A user can tap a trip card to view the corresponding location.